cwgaldino/libreoffice-wrapper/README.rst

 Calc
 ========

-Most functionality regarding Calc instances can be found in the example below,
+Most functionality regarding Calc spreadsheets can be found in the example below,

 .. code-block:: python